fill0520/pg-keepalive-socket-factory/README.md

 [![GitHub forks](https://img.shields.io/github/forks/fill0520/pg-keepalive-socket-factory?style=social)](https://github.com/fill0520/pg-keepalive-socket-factory/network/members)

-**pg-keepalive-socket-factory** is a Java library that provides a custom JDBC `SocketFactory` for PostgreSQL with advanced TCP keep-alive configuration.
+**configurable-socket-factory** is a Java library that provides a custom JDBC `SocketFactory` for PostgreSQL with advanced TCP keep-alive configuration.
 By leveraging `ExtendedSocketOptions`, it allows fine-grained control over important keep-alive properties (such as idle time, interval, and maximum retry count).
 This is especially useful in production environments where reliable, persistent connections are critical.

 ---

-## Why Use pg-keepalive-socket-factory?
+## Why Use configurable-socket-factory?
 - **Fine-Tuned Keep-Alive**: Avoid dropped connections by setting custom TCP keep-alive parameters (e.g., idle period, interval, retry count).
 - **Easy Integration**: Simply set a few properties and specify the custom socket factory in your JDBC connection.
 - **Better Stability**: Especially helpful in containers, Kubernetes, or any network environments prone to silent disconnections.